Did you know?

 Statistics Regarding the Response to Strangulation in Nashville

-- OFS’s Family Safety Center gave out 163 brochures to clients specific to strangulation.
+- OFS gave out 940 brochures to clients specific to strangulation.

-- 449 (or 51%) victims of domestic violence who answered the LAP indicated that they had been strangled by their abuser.
+- 54% of victims of domestic violence who answered the LAP indicated that they had been strangled by their abuser.

 - All of the Nashville Fire Department’s 350 personnel and paramedics received a 1-hour training from Vanderbilt and the Office of Family Safety on strangulation identification and response.

-- 17 Davidson County District Attorneys and Victim Witness Coordinators were trained on strangulation by the OFS in April.
+- 23 Davidson County District Attorneys and Victim Witness Coordinators, 28 FSC staff, and 141 Dept. of Emergency Communications employees were trained on strangulation by OFS.